LMilazzo/VACC-Nextflow-RNAseq-Tutorial/Sectional_Docs/Sbatch.md

 nextflow run nf-core/rnaseq -r 3.14.0 -profile singularity -params-file nf-params.json -resume
 ```

 If you followed these steps in the nano text editor save this file with the name like "run_nfcore_rnaSeq.sh".
-If you followed these steps in a personal text editor use a filemanegment software or copy and paste your file into your VACC project scripts directory.
+If you followed these steps in a personal text editor use a file manegment software or copy and paste your file into your VACC project scripts directory.

 ---
 ---